-Dubia roaches provide a wide range of nutrients that help keep bearded dragons healthy and active.
-They have more of the good stuff beardies need with less of the bad stuff they don’t.
+Dubia roaches provide a wide range of nutrients, including ones bearded dragons need for good health.
+They have more of the good stuff beardies need, with less of the bad stuff they don’t.

-In broad terms, there are many things to like about Dubia roaches.
-Nutrition, digestibility, taste, ease of feeding, convenience, and more.
-We detail each of these below.
+In broad terms, there are a lot of things to like about Dubia roaches.
+They provide superior nutrition, good taste and digestibility for the reptile, convenience and ease of feeding for the reptile owner, and more.
+We detail these benefits below.
 By the end of this post we hope to convince you that Dubia roaches are worth a try.
-If our experience and the experiences of our customers is any indication, we think your bearded dragon will thank us!
+If our experience and the experiences of our customers is any indication, we think your bearded dragon will thank us, and you!

 Bearded dragon diet basics